-Alcohol addiction, also known as an alcohol use disorder, refers to the inability to control drinking despite negative consequences.
+Alcohol addiction, also known as an alcohol use disorder, refers to the inability of adolescents to control drinking despite negative consequences.

 Alcohol is the most commonly used substance among teenagers.
 Additionally, most young people who report drinking alcohol report binge drinking.